 Non-mandatory means your violation doesn’t require you to appear before the judge to resolve it.
 However, some violations require an enhancement form be completed before you resolve your case.
 If your citation includes one of the violations below, please complete the form, then continue on to the options below.

 Pay to Close: Non-mandatory violations have the option to pay to close the case.
 The State Uniform Fine Schedule sets the fine amount including when accident, delinquent and warrant fees should be added.
 Please be aware that when you pay to close on a moving violation, points may be added to your driving record.
-If you want information on how to potentially avoid points, go to the Traffic School option below.
+If you want information on how to potentially avoid points, see the Deferred Traffic Prosecution and Traffic School options below.
 If you know you want to pay your citation to close it, use this link to process your payment online: orem.org/payments.